 The holiest of all Rivers in India, Ganga is worshipped as a mother and a deity in many parts of India.
 Originating from Gaumukh in Uttarakhand, it is also the longest river in the country.

-Many cities are located on the banks of River Ganga, including Varanasi, an important place of worship for Indians.
+Many cities are located on the banks of the holy River Ganga, including Varanasi, an important place of worship for Indians.
 Also, it is a common belief that those who take a dip in the holy water of River Ganga are absolved from their accrued sins.

 River Yamuna

 There are many holy cities on the banks of River Yamuna, including Mathura.
-Also, the one of the seven wonders of the world, the greatest symbol of love, the magnificent Taj Mahal is located on the banks of River Yamuna in Agra.
+Also, one of the seven wonders of the world, the greatest symbol of love, the magnificent Taj Mahal is located on the banks of River Yamuna in Agra.

 River Saraswati